balalii/CRUD-Rust/README.md

 # CRUD-Rust

-Here I create a Create, Read, update, delete application, using the rust language.
+Here I create a Create, Read, Update, Delete (CRUD) application, using the rust language.
 I took the theme of hospital patient recording applications.